rawk-v/ollama-downloader/examples/minicpm-v2.5/README.md

 # MiniCPM-Llama3-V 2.5

-Due to the large amount of PRs of Ollama, MiniCPM-Llama3-V 2.5 has not been merged into the official repository.
-Here is the instructions for running MiniCPM-Llama3-V 2.5 with this fork.
+We are engaged in preparing a PR for the Ollama official repository!
+For now, you can run MiniCPM-Llama3-V 2.5 with this fork.
-Feel free to raise issues if you meet any problem, and we will reply as soon as possible.
+Feel free to raise issues if you meet any problems, and we will reply as soon as possible.

 ## Install Requirements